PabloEscales/pabloescales/README.md

 # 👋 Welcome!
 I'm Biyo, Full Stack Developer.

-### 💎 I'm working and improving in the technologies:
+### 👀 I'm currently taking my first steps in this technology and programming career.
+### 👩‍🎓 Graduated in Le Wagon.

 ### 📚 And I'm studying: